- Overview: Access to SCIg in Australia

 - Supply Through Other Arrangements: Jurisdictional Direct Orders; private direct order.

 On 1 March 2013, the Jurisdictional Blood Committee (JBC) approved the introduction of subcutaneous immunoglobulin (SCIg) under the national blood arrangements through an assurance framework for the appropriate use of the product.

 Participation in the SCIg program requires hospitals to establish their capability and capacity to manage a hospital based SCIg program within the governing requirements described below, and requires endorsement by state health departments in some states.
 A list of participating hospitals and their contact details is available on this web page.

-SCIg is only approved for patients with a medical condition:
+SCIg is only available under national blood supply arrangements for patients with a medical condition:

-- acquired hypogammaglobulinaemia secondary to haematological malignancies (chronic lymphocytic leukaemia, multiple myeloma, non-Hodgkin lymphoma and other relevant malignancies, and post-haemopoietic stem cell transplantation)
+- Acquired hypogammaglobulinaemia secondary to haematological malignancies, or post-haemopoietic stem cell transplantation (HSCT)

 2. being treated by a clinical specialist within a hospital based SCIg program (see below), where the hospital provides access to all resources and takes full accountability for the management and use of the SCIg product, at no additional cost to patients, and